maliMirkec/personal-website/site/tags/tags.md

 layout: tags
 title_suffix: Tagged
 subtitle_suffix: All content tagged
 description_suffix: Discover the latest articles and insights on “XXXYYY” on silvestar.codes.
-Find all the content related to “XXXYYY” topic and learn more about it.
+Find content related to “XXXYYY” topic and learn more about it.
 pagination:
   data: collections
   size: 1